Medically reviewed by Drugs.com. Last updated on Mar 25, 2019.

 Maintenance dose: 250 mg/m2 infused over 60 minutes weekly until disease progression or unacceptable toxicity

-Note: If given in combination with FOLFIRI (irinotecan, fluorouracil, and leucovorin), complete cetuximab infusion 1 hour prior to FOLFIRI.
+Note: If given in combination with irinotecan or FOLFIRI (irinotecan, fluorouracil, and leucovorin), complete cetuximab infusion 1 hour prior to irinotecan or FOLFIRI.

 Initial loading dose: 400 mg/m2 infused over 120 minutes